Bitcoin Wallet Guide, Reviews and Comparison

 Desktop and mobile wallets can be download for free from the Internet, hardware wallets can be bought online and will be shipped to your home or office.
 Web wallets require you to sign up to a specific service.

-Exodus allows you to store not only bitcoins but also Litecoin, Dogecoin, Dash, and Ethereum.
+Exodus allows you to store not only Bitcoins but also Litecoin, Dogecoin, Dash, and Ethereum.
 It’s unique in its beautiful design and intuitive user interface.
-You can also trade cryptocurrencies from within the wallet.
-Currently, the wallet is available only in a desktop version.
+You can also trade cryptocurrencies within the wallet.
+Exodus is available for both desktop and mobile plus is now compatible with Trezor hardware wallets.
 Here’s my full review of Exodus.

 My personal favorite.
-While Electrum can look a bit daunting for beginners, if you put in some extra time you can quickly get the hand of it.
-The wallet has a pretty ugly interface but offers a variety of features most other wallets don’t such as RBF and Segwit support (explained in Chapter 8 – Transaction handling).
+While Electrum can look a bit daunting for beginners, if you put in some extra time you can quickly get the hang of it.
+The wallet has a pretty ugly interface but offers a variety of features including such as RBF and Segwit support (explained in Chapter 8 – Transaction handling).
 Here’s my full Electrum review.

 Bitcoin Core (also known as Bitcoin QT) is a full node, meaning it’s a wallet that downloads the complete Bitcoin blockchain to your computer.
 This takes a lot of time (can reach several weeks) but also gives you an array of advanced options that are more suitable for experienced users.
 If you’re just starting out I suggest avoiding this wallet.